this-is-neha/Movie-/README.md

 7. Apply database migrations-

      python manage.py migrate

-8. Use the default superuser credentials:
+9. Use the default superuser credentials:'

      Username: Neha    Password: THAPATHALI078!a

 OR